enkidevs/curriculum/JavaScript/Core/think-you-know-javascript.md

 * 2
 * 3
 %exp
-The function accepts 3 arguments, which can be reached through the function-scoped `arguments` object, as well as invoked by their name.
+The function accepts 3 arguments, which can be accessed through the function-scoped `arguments` object, as well as invoked by their name.
 The third argument, `a`, can be found at `index 2` in the arguments array.
 Therefore, the answer is `10`.
 %

 ---